gurung-ajay/Sentiment-Analysis-on-IMDB-reviews-with-Machine-Learning/README.md

 ## To run the streamplit app:
+Prerequisites: Ensure that you have the Python libraries NLTK, Pickle, and Streamlit installed on your device.

+To run the Streamlit app:

-* Download the pickle file and ui.py and put them in same folder.
+* Download the pickle file and 'ui.py', placing them in the same folder.
-* Open the folder with compiler like VisualStudioCode.
+* Open the folder directory using the command prompt (cmd).
-* Now open ui.py from the directory.
-* Open the terminal and type: streamlit run ui.py
+* Enter the command 'streamlit run ui.py'.
-* You will see that the terminal will give you an ip address.
-Copy the ip address and run it in your browser.
-It should open the UI.
+* Open the generated IP address from the command prompt in your browser to access the UI.